groboclown/precision-shell/README.md

 ## Why Would I Need It?

 The tool was built with Docker images that use minimal OS resources.
-If something like busybox is too big for you, but you need some simple file manipulation because you built upon another image, then this is right for you.
+If something like Busybox is too big for you, but you need some simple file manipulation because you built upon another image, then this is right for you.

+Additionally, you can build the tool with exactly the commands you need to run.
+This limits the attack surface, making your install just that much safer.

 See [sample.Dockerfile](sample.Dockerfile) for an example of using it with Docker and a `FROM scratch`, to show that no OS setup is necessary to run the shell.